Qjiasheng/Qjiasheng.github.io/README.md

 During my studying, I noticed many scholars have their own homepages to list their past projects and work.
 People can easily  know about their work and have better discussion.
 I just got the drive to design and realize my personal homepage suddenly, even without any web programming experience before.
 Even till finished, I still don't know how it works.
 However, the homepage of mine just was realized.
 So, homepage making is simple and fun.

 For me, it is just like markdown or Latex.
 What we need is to design the layout and fill the  contents.
 And I  finished it with less than 2 days.
-So if you the thought of personal homepage making, just do it.
+So if you have the thought of personal homepage making, just do it.

 <img src="README.assets/image-20220121202122947.png" alt="image-20220121202122947" style="zoom:67%;" />